BabooPan/Demo-SAM/README.md

 > You can get the <API_ENDPOINT> from AWS CodeStar dashboard.

-## Deploy SAM with error to trigger roll back
+## Deploy SAM with error to trigger a rollback

 ### Modify "buildspec.yml", to use another SAM model